Associate of Arts -Business Administration

 Description

-Select courses from at least two disciplines: art, journalism/writing, history, literature, music, philosophy, theatre/film, world language.
+Must include courses in at least two disciplines: art, history, journalism/writing, literature, music, philosophy, theatre/film, world language.

 View Courses and Descriptions (PDF)